lucid-eleven/nft-discord-bot/README.md

 ## Automatic Posts
 ### **Sales**
-The bot will look up sales events on OpenSea every 15 seconds, and all newly closed sales will be posted to the configured Discord channel.
+The bot will look up sales events on OpenSea every 30 seconds, and all newly closed sales will be posted to the configured Discord channel.

 ![Sales bot example](https://i.imgur.com/jUHRJWi.png)

+### **Listings**
+The bot will look up sales events on OpenSea every 30 seconds, and all newly created sales listing will be posted to the configured Discord channel.

 # Configuration